DFinn-Takeoff/DFinn-Takeoff/README.md

-### Hi there 👋

-**DFinn-Takeoff/DFinn-Takeoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- :wave:
-- :eyes:
-- :plant:

-🔭 I’m currently working on building a Hugo-based engineering handbook site.
+- 👋 Hi, I'm @DFinn-Takeoff.
+- 👀 I'm interested in learning coding.
-- 🌱 I’m currently learning GO and GCP!
+- 🌱 I'm currently learning GCP and Golang.
-- 👯 I’m looking to collaborate on anything.
+- 💞 I'm looking to collaborate on the Engineering Handbook!
-- 🤔 I’m looking for help with shortcodes.
-- 💬 Ask me about my ninja disguise.
-- 📫 How to reach me: through this repo or Takeoff's Slack instance.
+- 📫 How to reach me.
+Slack is the fastest, but I do check email as well.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...